Fritz Baffour: Early life and education

 Baffour was born on 11 March 1952 in Korle Gonno in Accra, the capital of Ghana.
 His father was R. P. Baffour, an academician and one of the first Ghanaian mechanical engineers as well as the first Ghanaian Vice Chancellor of the Kwame Nkrumah University of Science and Technology.
 His mother was a midwife.
 His secondary education was at the Prempeh College and the Technology Secondary School, both in Kumasi in the Ashanti Region of Ghana.
 He obtained his GCE Ordinary Level certificate in 1968.
 His sixth form education was at the City of Bath College in Somerset in the United Kingdom between 1972 and 1974, completing with the GCE Advanced Level certificate.
 Baffour also attended the Bristol Polytechnic between 1974 and 1976.
 Fritz Baffour did a master's degree in Communication Studies from the Leicester University between 2007 and 2012.

 Career

 Baffour worked as a journalist.
 He was a producer with Ghana Television, the TV channel of the state owned Ghana Broadcasting Corporation as a producer and director.
 He has also worked with Liberian Television, Nigerian Television, Tyne Tees TV UK, Diverse Production in UK and Back to Back Productions USA.
 He was also a media consultant to the government of Jerry Rawlings.

+Hon.
+Baffour is an entertainer known for his comedy skills.
+He has audiences in West Africa and beyond.
+While known for his natural sense of humor, he also maintains a serious demeanor.
+His managerial skills and leadership qualities have earned him appointments to the boards and governing councils of various corporate organizations, both domestically and internationally.